How dental offices can save at tax time.

-Q4 is here and it’s time to start planning for the year ahead.
-As an independent dental practitioner, this can mean a lot of different things: strategy, budgeting, cash flow forecasting and more.
-Another important thing you need to consider before the year ends is the state of your dental equipment.
+There are many things that dentists need to account for outside of oral health such as strategy, budgeting, cash flow forecasting and more.
+Another important thing you need to consider, especially near the end of the year, is the state of your dental equipment.

 Reliable equipment is critical to providing high-quality care, but it can also be a major expense.
-If you plan on purchasing new dental equipment soon, you should consider doing it before the financial year closes.
+If you plan on purchasing new dental equipment, you should consider doing it before the financial year closes.
 Doing so presents tax-related benefits that could help your office save money!

 If you need further convincing, consider the immediate benefits that new equipment will bring to your office.
 You may be able to service more patients, perform procedures more smoothly, and perhaps even boost your reputation by having the latest dental technology.
 These immediate benefits can have long-lasting effects that could encourage referrals, ultimately helping your bottom line.

 Purchasing new dental equipment now not only gives you these operating benefits, you can also save on taxes in the short-term.
-Waiting until the new year to make the purchase will delay any tax-related benefits until the following tax season—which could be over a year away!
+Purchases made right after the calendar turns will delay any tax-related benefits until the following tax season — which could be over a year away!
 So why not reap the extra benefits sooner?

 Finance your equipment

 It’s not always feasible to make a big purchase out-of-pocket, especially at year-end, but you can still get important tax-related benefits when you finance your equipment purchase.
-Financing is a great “happy medium” between budgeting and benefits—you can still lower your taxable amount without sacrificing all of your remaining annual cash flow.
+Financing through a trusted bank is a great “happy medium” between budgeting and benefits—you can still lower your taxable amount without sacrificing all of your remaining annual cash flow.

 Commerce Bank does not provide tax advice.
 You should consult your tax advisor before making any financial decisions.